 In testing, we’ve found some helmets are extremely accommodating of a variety of goggle types.
 Giro’s helmets not only work well with all Giro branded goggles, but we’ve also found a helmet like the Range MIPS to provide an excellent fit for anything from the large Anon M3 or Dragon X2 to the classic Smith I/O. On the flipside, Bern’s Watts EPS helmet is one of the more difficult to fit.
 Its large, angled visor worked well with only a medium-frame goggle or smaller, like the Smith I/O 7; most large Oakley goggles, and the Anon and Dragon listed above, did not work.
 Smith’s popular Vantage and Variance helmets are reasonably accommodating, fitting big-sellers like the Oakley Airbrake and Flight Deck, but we had issues with tall frames like the Dragon X2.

 While a number of ski helmets are unisex and are perfectly fine for either men or women, there is a wide selection of women’s-specific ski helmets.
 These models are quite similar to men’s versions, but with different colorways for the shell and liner, as well as having a smaller fit.
 There will often be a name change, but don’t be fooled, the technology is all the same—and so is the pricing.
-When applicable, we've included the link to the women's helmet in the specs.
+When applicable, we've included the link to the women's helmet.